depaul-dice/ProvScope/tools/README.md

 4. `countDiff.py`: This is a tool automating counting how many differences exist in the output of linux command *diff*.

 5. `extractFunccalls.py`: Explained in the README of the parent directory.

+6. `FuncAnalysis`: This is a PinTool directory.
+If you untar it under pin/source/tools and make the file and run with shared object and the binary file *pin*.